18650 Battery vs 2x CR123A Batteries vs 3x AAA Batteries

 For more information about these batteries, feel free to check our How to Pick the Best 18650 Battery and 18650 Battery Charger article.

-Physical dimensions of the CR123A battery are (D x H) 17 x 34.5 mm, with a nominal voltage of 3.0V and nominal capacity of ~1500 mAh (~1.5 Ah).
+The physical dimensions of the CR123A battery are (D x H) 17 x 34.5 mm, with a nominal voltage of 3.0V and a nominal capacity of ~1500 mAh (~1.5 Ah).

-CR123A battery is a non-rechargeable battery, with a shelf life often of 10+ years.
+CR123A battery is a non-rechargeable battery with a shelf life often of 10+ years.
 CR123A batteries are known for their ability to provide strong currents even after a long time of not being in use.

-Some brands also offer rechargeable CR123A batteries often labeled as RCR123A with a nominal voltage between 3.2 and 3.7 volts and a capacity of 500-800 mAh.
+Some brands also offer rechargeable CR123A batteries, often labeled as RCR123A, with a nominal voltage between 3.2 and 3.7 volts and a capacity of 500-800 mAh.

 For more information about these batteries, feel free to check our Best CR123A Battery - Rechargeable vs Non-Rechargeable Lithium CR123A Batteries article.